-The DZ BANK Group’s capital situation remains sound thanks to consistent management of risk assets.
-Applying the provisions of the Capital Requirements Regulation (CRR) in full, the common equity Tier 1 capital ratio of the DZ BANK Group as at June 30, 2018 was 13.7 percent (December 31, 2017: 13.9 percent).
+The DZ BANK Group’s capital adequacy continued to strengthen thanks to proactive management of risk-weighted assets.
+Applying the provisions of the Capital Requirements Regulation (CRR) in full, the common equity Tier 1 capital ratio of the DZ BANK Group as at June 30, 2019 was 14.3 percent (December 31, 2018: 13.7 percent).

 These satisfying results reflect the significant commitment of our employees.
 On behalf of the Board of Managing Directors, we would like to express our appreciation and thanks to them.

 As a major financial intermediary, the DZ BANK Group is highly dependent on the capital markets and thus prone to earnings volatility.
 The business outlook for the second half of the year must therefore be viewed with caution.

 At geopolitical level, the main risk factors are a disorderly Brexit, escalation of the trade disputes, and crises in the Middle East.
 The economic conditions have already turned gloomier, and profit warnings are being issued in key industries.
 The phenomenon of low and negative interest rates is here to stay.
 Nevertheless, further potential in the equity markets remains limited.

 Such an environment does not make it easier to generate income.
 Against this backdrop and taking account of the further capital expenditure that is needed for the ongoing evolution of the DZ BANK Group, we now anticipate moderate earnings growth in the second half of the year and therefore a profit before taxes in the middle to the upper end of the long-term target range of €1.5 billion to €2.0 billion.